scraggo/comparing-javascript-test-runners/README.md

 _Above: Jest output on successful test run_

-Mocha, being highly configurable, sometimes necessitates long and difficult to read commands to run test suites.
+🥈Mocha, being highly configurable, sometimes necessitates long and difficult to read commands to run test suites.
 Once this command is set, it may need to be altered to filter for files.
 I wind up making a lot of slightly varied package.json script commands to capture the variations I'm looking for.
 Once these are set, tests run smoothly and the output and diffs are informative and legible.
 (Also remember the wide range of output styles available.)

 ![Mocha Output](images/output-mocha.png)